DIY: How To Record High-Quality Sound With Your Phone

 When it comes to recording sound, not all equipment is created equal.
-But even if you can’t afford a top-of-the-line audio kit, there is a wide range of devices that you can use to gather sound for your stories.
+But even if you can’t afford a top-of-the-line audio kit, there is a wide range of devices that you can use to record an interview for your stories.
 In the end, whether you’re using a Zoom H4N or a Fisher Price Cassette Recorder, it’s still the audio you gather that truly makes your story compelling.
-In this post, we’ll focus on tips for using one of the most accessible audio recording devices — the smartphone.
+This guide will help you get the best audio for your commentaries AND give your instructions to guide your interviewee through recording themselves using one of the most accessible audio recording devices — the smartphone.

 - Consider investing in an external microphone.
 If you need to gather higher quality sound, there are many setup options (like this one) that allow you to record and edit via your phone.
 External microphones can also help if you want to gather characteristic sounds of a particular scene.